⚡ 2026 adventure tours live — enquire & book now

 ⏱ 3–4 days 💰 $650–$750 🏜️ Outback

 Dune driving on Big Red, camel rides, remote camping, Channel Country scenery, and the legendary Birdsville Hotel.
-The all-in-one Outback experience for experienced adventure travellers.
+The quintessential Outback experience for experienced adventure travellers.
+Optimal season: June–August.
 Not suitable for beginners.

 View tour →